 The turtles which made it through the experiment were those who followed the rules.
 Not all the turtles managed to make it, though.
 Some turtles were asked to leave the experiment after they struggled to abide by the rules Dennis had taught his turtles.

-For most of the turtles, the most challenging part of following the rules was the exit strategy, which required waiting for a new low.
-At times, this meant watching 20%, 50%, or even 100% of profits disappear.
-Apparently, one turtle was let go before the end of the first year because he failed to follow the exit strategy rules.
+For most turtles, the most challenging part of following the rules was the exit strategy, which required waiting for a new low.
+This meant watching 20%, 50%, or even 100% of profits disappear.
+One turtle was let go before the end of the first year because he failed to follow the exit strategy rules.

 Those who followed the rules and remained in the experiment made large profits by basing their trades on the Turtle Trader rules.
 Some even went on to have successful careers as commodity traders.
 But not all the turtles found success.
-One of the turtles, Curtis Faith, went on to start his own money management firm.
+One of the turtles, Curtis Faith, started his own money management firm.
 The firm, Acceleration Capital, failed in a rather dramatic fashion, but it’s unclear how well Faith followed the Turtle Trader rules.
-Jerry Parker, on the other hand, still manages Chesapeak Capital.
+Jerry Parker, on the other hand, still manages Chesapeake Capital.

-There are a lot of ways to interpret the results of the Turtle Trading experiment.
+There are many ways to interpret the results of the Turtle Trading experiment.
 We could look at the success of the turtles and say that anyone can be taught to trade.
-We can look at Dennis’s massive losses and see a cautionary tale about highly volatile trading strategies.
-We could use the experiment to highlight the differences in the markets of the 1980s and today.
+We can see Dennis’s massive losses and a cautionary tale about highly volatile trading strategies.
+We could use the experiment to highlight the differences between the markets of the 1980s and today.

-Personally, I find the Turtle Trading experiment a fascinating look at the power of emotions in trading decisions.
+I find the Turtle Trading experiment fascinating at the power of emotions in trading decisions.
 Even with a clear-cut set of rules from someone considered at the time to be a master in his field, many of the turtles still couldn’t follow the rules, to the extent that many were asked to leave the experiment.
 Human nature and our best interests often conflict in trading.
-While it’s unclear if the Turtle Trading strategy would work in today’s markets, what is clear is that whatever trading system you use, you need to have a rational, thought-out basis for every trading decision you make and to stick with the system.
+While it’s unclear if the Turtle Trading strategy would work in today’s markets, it is clear that whatever trading system you use, you need to have a rational, thought-out basis for every trading decision you make and stick with the system.